midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 This permits the definition of a separately compiled and deployed contract to be included or imported into a program for the sole purpose of allowing the contract to be called from other contracts for which executable code is produced.
-It also places the responsibility on the programmer to resolve naming conflicts via the existing support for import prefixes when producing executable code for like-named contracts importd from different
+It also allows the programmer to resolve naming conflicts for like-named contracts imported from different modules via the existing support for import prefixing.

 ### Example